obber/distraction_free/README.md

 ## To Run
 To turn it on:

     ~/scripts/distraction_free.sh on

 To turn it off:

     ~/scripts/distraction_free.sh off

 (The 'on/off' argument is required.)

 ## Recommendations
 Set an alias in your .bash_profile by adding something like:
-'''

     alias dfree='sudo ~/scripts/distraction_free.sh'

-'''
-which will allow you to run:
+which will allow you to run this instead:
-'''

     dfree on
-'''

 Enjoy!